maxlevesque/meanSquaredDisplacement/README.md

 ## Thanks

-Marie Jardat for extensive testing and bug reports of the beta versions.
+* Marie Jardat, UPMC, PECSA, Paris, France, for discussions, extensive testing and bug reports of the beta (unshared) versions.
+* Xudong Zhao, UPMC, PECSA, Paris, France, for providing test cases and for discussions.

 ## How to compile it